What if money appeared out of thin air to let you keep doing what you started at Blacks Run cleanup?

 EVs and charging stations, swapping fuel sources that depend on extracting from the global South, can be a trap that lulls the comfortable into feeling that if we switch what we extract, we can keep living as we do over here, and the consequences will stay over there.
 Martin Luther King addressed this pitfall in his Beyond Vietnam where he demonstrated a detailed understanding of the moral outrage generated by the war, but then identified the trap of falling into self-righteousness and failing to move to root cause solutions.

 "The war in Vietnam is but a symptom of a far deeper malady within the American spirit, and if we ignore this sobering reality…and if we ignore this sobering reality, we will find ourselves organizing "clergy and laymen concerned" committees for the next generation.
-They will be concerned about Guatemala – Guatemala and Peru.
+They will be concerned about Guatemala, Guatemala and Peru.
 They will be concerned about Thailand and Cambodia.
 They will be concerned about Mozambique and South Africa.
 We will be marching for these and a dozen other names and attending rallies without end, unless there is a significant and profound change in American life and policy.

-"And so, such thoughts take beyond Vietnam, but not beyond our calling as sons of the living God.
+"And so, such thoughts take us beyond Vietnam, but not beyond our calling as sons of the living God.

-The moral outrage of his time was eventually vented against happless local officials to make statements on what was happening over there, while playing into the hands of those suppressing voices that said maybe there's something we should be doing about how we live together over here– from King himself, to Malcolm X. Even then, what is now clear was starting to circulate in liberation movements: that there's no such thing as "tax payer dollars" that are scarce and are preventing us from treating those root causes because they are "being sent" over there.
+The moral outrage of his time was eventually vented against happless local officials to make statements on what was happening over there, while playing into the hands of those suppressing voices that said maybe there's something we should be doing about how we live together over here.
+From King himself, to Malcolm X. Even then, what is now clear was starting to circulate in liberation movements: that there's no such thing as "tax payer dollars" that are scarce and are preventing us from treating those root causes because they are "being sent" over there.

-Today, forces of confusion handed down from generations that came to colonize this land accustomed to commanding others, railroad us into subsidizing developers, enigneering firms, and low-wage employers through so-called "affordable" housing in ways that bind people to jobs they can't leave, without growing their paychecks which could instead build local power and community outside those jobs.
-At the same time, they purport to shape towns to be bikeable and walkable but actually segregate those who have no choice on their jobs while opening what enclaves of community they have in desireable locations to bicycle-riding gentrifiers.
+Today, forces of confusion handed down from generations that came to colonize this land accustomed to commanding others, railroad us into subsidizing developers, engineering firms, and low-wage employers through so-called "affordable" housing in ways that bind people to jobs they can't leave, without growing their paychecks which could instead build local power and community outside those jobs.
+At the same time, they purport to shape towns to be bikeable and walkable but actually segregate those who have no choice on their jobs while opening what enclaves of community they have in desireable locations, to bicycle-riding gentrifiers.
 They privatize the public with displaced parking, create "incentives" which are actually barricades for those without choice, and erase the memory of the possibility ARPA funds demonstrated as Confederate monuments erased the memory of what Reconstruction democracy could look like.

 Escaping the traps: coming back down to earth.